hackshackers/hackshackers-hugo/content/news/2015/11/connect-events-sf-london-nyc-spotlight-la-group-events-santiago-halifax-philly.md

 The week ahead:

   * Hacks/Hackers **Vancouver** holds its [inaugural media startup showcase][5].
-  * The **São Paulo** chapter [discusses infographics][6] with Beatriz Blanco at its next gathering.
+  * The **São Paulo** group [discusses infographics][6] with Beatriz Blanco at its next gathering.
   * Hacks/Hackers **Santiago** hosts [a day-long event][7] about using public government spending data.
-  * In **New York**, the chapter holds [lightning talks and panel discussion][8] on “the challenges of encouraging civil discourse: the product decisions, the engineering challenges and the whole crazy ball of wax that is human conversation.”
+  * In **New York**, the group holds [lightning talks and panel discussion][8] on “the challenges of encouraging civil discourse: the product decisions, the engineering challenges and the whole crazy ball of wax that is human conversation.”
   * Hacks/Hackers **London**’s [November meetup][9] includes hearing from Buzzfeed UK editor-in-chief Janine Gibson.
   * As part of the WordCamp US Community Summit, Hacks/Hackers **Philly **is [co-hosting a meetup][10] about the intersections of WordPress and media.
-  * Another new chapter launching (woohoo!) &#8211; this one in [Halifax, Nova Scotia][11].
+  * Another new group launching (woohoo!) &#8211; this one in [Halifax, Nova Scotia][11].
 (Now try saying “Hacks/Hackers **Halifax”** five times fast.)

 **Job openings:**

 None to report this week.
 If you have an open position, send it our way!

-**Chapter spotlight: Hacks/Hackers Los Angeles**
+**Group spotlight: Hacks/Hackers Los Angeles**

-The LA chapter began its reboot just a few weeks ago, and already held a great event where people from the L.A.
+The LA group began its reboot just a few weeks ago, and already held a great event where people from the L.A.
 Times data desk talked through their process for a few projects.
 You can see the slides or watch a few videos from the event (thanks to Ben Welsh for sharing).

   * Slides: [bit.ly/hh_latdatadesk][12]
   * Video: [Nicole Santa Cruz on &#8220;The Homicide Report&#8221;][13]